AlenniBoris/AlenniBoris/README.md

 English(B2), Russian(Native speaker), Belarusian(Native speaker)
 ## 🚀 About Me

 I am a student, 3rd year of BSU, FAMCS.
-For myself, not professionally, I am engaged in Greco-Roman wrestling, I used to swim, also not professionally.
-I have been traveling as a counselor to children's camps for the last two years, so I have patience and the ability to negotiate).
+For myself, I am engaged in wrestling and swim.
+For the last two years, so I aquired more patience and negotiation abilities, also became more disciplined and resistent to stress.
 Right now I'm searching for an internship or job to gain expirience in my sphere.